The art of the definition

 Furthermore, a properly trained and empowered contact center can be instrumental in increasing customer satisfaction and improving customer loyalty.
 Correctly and efficiently handling customer issues is the key to strengthening customer relationships and building and positioning the company brand more effectively.

 In turn, handling the customer issues properly requires the correct management of pain points that can easily lead to negative customer experiences.
-You don’t want the customer to have to hold too long for service; you want to be able to serve them via their channel of choice and ensure seamless transition if they move from one channel to another; you don’t want to frustrate them with complex IVR menus; and you want to have the correct escalation policies in place to ensure prompt and effective action is taken to sort out the customer’s problem.
+You don’t want the customer to have to hold too long for service; you want to be able to serve them via their channel of choice and ensure seamless transition if they move from one channel to another; you don’t want to frustrate them with complex Interactive Voice Response menus; and you want to have the correct escalation policies in place to ensure prompt and effective action is taken to sort out the customer’s problem.

 If all of the above is done right, then your agent will have the opportunity to support the brand messages and to boost customer satisfaction further, through the judicious application of discounts, vouchers or some other means of making the customer feel special.
 This is where we get to the crux of the customer experience: in order to ensure customer satisfaction, be prepared to go the extra mile in delivering not only service but a little extra on top.
 And be willing to empower your agents to make such offers.